marcelm/cutadapt/doc/guide.rst

 .. note:
     Demultiplexing is currently only supported for single-end reads.
-Paired-end support is planned for the next version.
+Paired-end support is planned for one of the next versions.

 Example::